dvivb/yii2-adminlte-vendor.pro.panzhou/bower-asset/jquery.inputmask/README.md

 Hook to alter the clear behavior in the stripValidPositions<br>Args => maskset, position, lastValidPosition, opts<br>Return => true|false

 ### postValidation
 Hook to postValidate the result from isValid.
 Usefull for validating the entry as a whole.
-Args => buffer, currentResult, opts<br>Return => true|false
+Args => buffer, currentResult, opts<br>Return => true|false/refresh command

 ### staticDefinitionSymbol
 The staticDefinitionSymbol option is used to indicate that the static entries in the mask can match a certain definition.
 Especially usefull with alternators so that static element in the mask can match another alternation.

 In the example below we mark the spaces as a possible match for the "i" definition.
 By doing so the mask can alternate to the second mask even when we typed already "12 3".